DDHarry/OCaml_Quick_guide_and_Training/OCaml_most_used.md

-# The OCaml quick reminder for the most used keywords, expressions & idioms
+# The not so triviam OCaml quick reminder

-... and, definitely, not so trivial!
+For the most used keywords, expressions & idioms

 ## OCaml system
 ```shell